Kingsbridge, Bronx: History

-The neighborhood is named for the King's Bridge, likely erected by enslaved Africans in 1693 and owned by Frederick Philipse, a local lord loyal to the British monarch.
+The neighborhood is named for the King's Bridge, likely erected by enslaved Africans in 1693 and owned by Frederick Philipse, lord of Philipsburg Manor, which encompassed parts of present-day Bronx and much of Westchester County.
 The bridge spanned a now-filled-in section of Spuyten Duyvil Creek, roughly parallel to today's 230th Street.
 The King's Bridge was part of Boston Post Road, connecting southern Westchester County (which later became the Bronx) with Marble Hill, once part of Manhattan Island and still part of the borough of Manhattan.
 The bridge is said to still be in place, having been buried when the creek bed was filled in.
 The creek's water flow was redirected to the new and deeper shipping canal, south of Marble Hill.

+For most of the American Revolutionary War, the area was under British control.
+Initially fortified by American Patriots in 1776, it quickly fell to British forces, who held the area for three years and built forts there to defend northern Manhattan and control the approach from Westchester.
+A stone wall in Fort Independence Park/Playground (on Sedgwick Avenue and Giles Place) is believed to be the only extant physical trace of Fort Independence built by the Continental Army in 1776 and later destroyed by British forces.
+On January 18–28, 1777, an American force led by General William Heath unsuccessfully attempted to recapture Fort Independence.
+The nearby Old Fort Four Park/Playground (at 2890 Sedgwick Ave.) is named for Fort Number Four, which was the largest in a series of eight outer defenses built by the Continental Army in 1777.

 Until the later part of the 19th century Riverdale, Kingsbridge, and other areas now in the northwest Bronx were part of the Town of Yonkers.
-The areas that are inside the modern-day New York city line broke off to form the Town of Kingsbridge.
-In 1874, the City of New York annexed three towns that later became the western half of The Bronx, including the Town of Kingsbridge.
+The areas that are within modern-day New York City's modern borders broke off to form the Town of Kingsbridge.
+In 1874, the City of New York annexed three towns that later became the western half of the Bronx, including the Town of Kingsbridge.
 As the trains to Manhattan were built in the 20th century, a stop in the northwest Bronx along the Hudson River called Riverdale-on-Hudson, now Riverdale, was created.
 This gave rise to the Riverdale neighborhood.
 The remainder of the old Town of Kingsbridge developed into the modern-day Kingsbridge neighborhood.